-creatine monohydrate supplementWhat is Creatine?
+What is Creatine?

 Creatine monohydrate is a naturally occurring nitrogenous organic acid found in vertebrates that helps supply energy to cells by increasing the formation of adenosine triphosphate.
 While creatine can be made in a lab, it can also found in high protein foods like fish, eggs and meat.
-Creatine is naturally produced from the amino acids glycine and arginine
+Creatine is naturally produced from the amino acids glycine and arginine.

 Approximately 95% of the human body’s creatine is located in skeletal muscle.
 Skeletal muscle can only contain a certain threshold before the creatine stops having an effect.
 Excess is removed via the kidneys.
 Due to its relative safety and legality, supplementation it is popular among athletes.
 It’s estimated that Americans in consume more than eight million pounds of creatine monohydrate every year.